HNRobert/Movefile/README.md

 If you want to package it as 32-bit exe, you should package it in 32-bit Python.

-After installation, open the **Movefile Code** folder, enter **cmd** in the path box of the folder, and then enter ```pyinstaller - i Movefile.ico - noupx Movefile.py -- onefile -w``` in the pop-up command prompt window ,then get the packed file in the output **dist** folder.
+After installation, open the **Movefile Code** folder, enter **cmd** in the path box of the folder, and then enter ```pyinstaller -i Movefile.ico -noupx Movefile.py --clean -w -n Movefile``` in the pop-up command prompt window ,then get the packed file in the output **dist** folder.

-***Note: The Win10toast module used in this program has been modified.
+***Note: The notification module used in this program is a modified win10toast.
 The modified version adds thread pool and notification queue management functions to improve notification display logic***

 ### Precautions before use

-1.Please do not change the name of this exe file："Movefile vX.X.X.exe", or the startup function will be affected.
+1. Please do not change the name of this exe file："Movefile.exe", or the startup function will be affected.

-2.Please open the option in the windows setting:
+2. Please open the option in the windows setting:
    System/notification and operation/notification/
    "Get notifications from apps and other senders", otherwise the notification function will be affected.

-3.Please put the software into the
+3. Please put the software into the
    'Antivirus scanning exclusion item' of Windows Security Center. otherwise, it might be deleted directly at runtime.
    That is because this software involves changing the Startup item.